Child friendly resorts in Asia

 The Four Seasons Resort Maldives at Kuda Huraa (www.fourseasons.com/maldiveskh/) provides especially good attention for its guests aged four to 12.
 It’s Kudo Mas (“small fish”) Club offers a slew of fun adventures ranging from island exploration and gardening to lessons in postures and breathing exercises for little yogis.
 Family bonding much on the cards with complimentary fish feeding activities, snorkelling, catamaran sailing and coral reef building.

 At Jumeirah Vittaveli (www.jumeirah.com) and Centara Grand Island Resort & Spa Maldives (www.centarahotelsresorts.com/cirm/), parents can drop their children off at the resident kids clubs (all equipped with the usual fun and games) or with English speaking babysitters.
 In Jumeriah Vittaveli, babysitting costs US$15 per hour while its Kids Club offers supervised activities from 8am to 9pm.
 Meanwhile, the Centara Grand provides supervised play at its own club from 8.30am till 6pm, and complimentary babysitting from 9am to 6pm for kids aged nine to 14.
-For younger children, babysitting costs US$15 per hour (plus GST and service charge)
+For younger children, babysitting costs US$15 per hour (plus GST and service charge).
+Look for the Camp Safari (kids from four to nine) and hi-tech E-Zone.

 Flying trapezes seem to be all the rage – you’ll find one here too, as well as rock-climbing, an adventure playground with an inflatable pirate ship and even a computer games corner with high-speed Internet access “for education and safe web surfing”.
 The Kids Co centre for children aged three to twelve is open 9am to 8.30pm daily.
-Connecting rooms are available, and baby-sitters speak Cantonese, Mandarin or English (HK$80 per hour, 8am to 12am; HK$150 per hour, plus HK$25 taxi fee, after midnight).
+Connecting rooms are available, and baby-sitters speak Cantonese, Mandarin or English.
+In-house guests get two hours of complimentary access each day and are charged MOP60 per hour for further usage.

 Kids' City Macau, Grand Hyatt/ photo: hotel